Algebra of double cosets of a symmetric group by a smaller symmetric group: Introduction. Algebras of double cosets

 \sm

 {\bf \punct Some important cases.}

 \sm

 a) Let $G$ be a linear semisimple Lie group and $K\subset G$ the maximal compact subgroup.
 According Gelfand theorem \cite{Gel}, the algebras $\C[K\backslash G/K]$ are commutative, for this reason $\dim H_\rho^K\le 1$.
 The same statement holds if $G$ is a compact Lie group and $K$ is its symmetric subgroup.
-These algebras were algebras have been extensively studied and applied since \cite{Gel} and \cite{BG}; as far as I know their nice descriptions are not invented.
+These algebras were discussed and used a lot starting \cite{Gel} and \cite{BG}; as far as I know their nice transparent descriptions are not invented.